 I use the Zoom platform.
 It is user friendly and works well.
 If a computer is used, there is no need for any downloads or registration but downloading a Zoom app is needed for phones.
-I send my clients a link to connect with me directly, a few minutes before the session is to start.
+I send my clients a link by email to connect with me before the session starts.
 I recommend the use of computers and headphones for clearer voice and a sense of more closeness.
 I can also use the Kara platform but a registration is needed for that the day before.
 I welcome any questions and guidance on Zoom sessions.
 I am aware that some people are uncomfortable with meeting online.
 If you are, we can talk about that before or during the first session.

 Does it work?

 Summary of studies: Greenbaum, Z., 2020.

 Meta-analyses: compared with meeting in person.
 Andrews, G. et.al., 2018.

 Meta-analyses: compared with meeting in person.
 Barak, A. et.al., 2008.

 Meta-analyses: compared with meeting in person.
 Andersson, G. and Cuijpers, P., 2009.